mjg123/mjg123.github.io/_posts/2018-02-08-How-to-support-new-starters.md

 - draft
 ---

-The office I work in has a diversity problem.
-Specifically around age and experience: we used to heavily recruit for "more experienced engineers" ([hmm](https://twitter.com/mnowster/status/954673462743838721)).
-Recently we took the chance to reflect on our demographics and decided to hire several junior engineers.
-We were able to get several applicants through outreach to universities, internships, meetups and the hard work of our recruitment team (thanks Mike!) but this post isn't about that.
+IT has several issues with diversity.
+Recently the teams in my workplace took the chance to reflect on our this and decided to hire several junior engineers.
+We were able to get several applicants through outreach to universities, internships, meetups and the hard work of our recruitment team but this post isn't about that.
 It's about the _next_ problem: **how to support junior engineers when they start working with us?**

 We want new starters to feel welcomed and comfortable, and we want them to be able to grow into wonderfully productive and happy colleagues.
 The most important output of the best senior engineers is more excellent engineers.
 But we have _little-to-no experience_ of how this actually happens.
 Therefore our first step was to think about what the needs and wishes of a new starter are, and make sure that we had some way of ensuring that those needs would be met.